 • The CSA may request that the State or Federal government intercept the obligor’s tax refund to recover past-due support owed to you or to the State.
 Regulations of the Tax Offset Program require that:

-Intercepted tax refunds be used to pay-off debts owed to the State for public assistance before past-due support owed to your child(ren).
+Intercepted tax refunds are used to pay off debts owed to the State for public assistance before past-due support owed to your child(ren).